Profiles

 -

-Node-specific attributes: All attributes from the corresponding node schema, except:
+Node-specific attributes and relationships: All attributes and relationships from the corresponding node schema, except:

-- Attributes that are part of unique constraints
+- Attributes and relationships that are part of unique constraints

 Inheritance mechanism